Article last updated: March 2026

-What is increasingly clear is that market demand is not the issue.
+Market demand is not the issue.
 Insurer appetite remains strong.
 The constraint is confidence.
-Where GMP equalisation and underlying data cannot be resolved at scale, progress slows regardless of intent.
+Where GMP equalisation and underlying data cannot be resolved at scale, pricing margins widen, timelines stretch, and deal momentum slows regardless of intent.

 In recent discussions across the market, GMP equalisation is consistently cited as one of the key factors slowing the path to policy issuance and scheme wind-up.
-We even spoke about this during a recent webinar: Easing the buy-in to buyout traffic jam.
 Advisers and insurers alike point to a growing backlog of schemes unable to complete buyout transactions due to unresolved GMPe and related data issues.

-In live transactions, GMP equalisation rarely fails because the rules are unclear.
-It fails because the underlying data cannot support efficient execution.
-Small uncertainties multiply.
+In live transactions, small uncertainties multiply.
 Assumptions are challenged.
 Timelines stretch.
 Deal momentum slows.

 From an insurer’s perspective, unresolved GMP equalisation introduces pricing risk.
 Insurers require confidence that liabilities are accurate and complete before taking them on.